From Army Regulations to Novels: A Writer’s Journey

 About the Author

 His novel, Secret Assault, was selected as the Best Suspense/Thriller at the 2015 Next Generation Indie Book Awards.
-His novel, Long Walk Home, won a Five Star review at Readers Favorite Awards and his latest novel, Roof of the World, was a finalist in the 2020 Next Generation Indie Book Awards.
+His novel, Roof of the World, was a finalist in the 2020 Next Generation Indie Book Award.
+Twins is an International Book Award Finalist and received awards at the New York, Beach, and San Francisco Book Festivals and Buried Relics won awards at the Hollywood, New York Book, Beach Book Festival, Southern California, and the Great Midwest Book Festival.

 You can reach Don at: www.donhelin.com